 We replaced the crumbling sidewalk with engraved brick pavers.
 Click here for information about the brick paver fundraiser and your opportunity to add to the memory and history of Bad Axe!

 The Bad Axe Historical Society operates and maintains two museum sites in the city of Bad Axe.
 Their locations are shown on the map included in this website.
 The Society’s efforts are all on a volunteer basis and there is no admission charged.
 Of course, your donations of artifacts, old photographs to the history of Bad Axe, or monetary contributions toward maintenance costs will be greatly appreciated.
 We look forward to showing you our historical collections.

-(click on titles to see pictures of each site)
+(click on titles below to see pictures and additional information of each site)

 303 N. Port Crescent Avenue